aliabiddev/flutter-chat/README.md

 # Flutter Chat Example

 Simple chat app to demonstrate the realtime capability of Supabase with Flutter.
-You can follow along on how to build this app on [this article](https://supabase.com/blog/flutter-tutorial-building-a-chat-app).

-You can also find an example using [row level security](https://supabase.com/docs/guides/auth/row-level-security) to provide chat rooms to enable 1 to 1 chats on the [`with-auth` branch](https://github.com/supabase-community/flutter-chat/tree/with_auth).

 ## SQL